HenriWahl/dhcpy6d-jekyll/docs/documentation/config/addresses.md

 dns_rev_zone = 0.0.d.f.ip6.arpa
 ```

-General settings like used nameserver and credentials are configured in general section **[dhcpy6d]**.
+General settings like used nameserver and credentials are configured in [general settings](/documentation/config/general "General").